 If you know of important studies I’ve missed here, please email me and I’ll update this article!

 Overall, this leaves me a bit ambiguous when it comes to our chances of recovery from civilizational collapse.
 If we have not completely broken the Earth in the process of collapsing, I would guess that it seems likely that we will make it back to pre-industrial levels in a few thousand years.
-If we will make it further than that seems quite uncertain.
+If we will make it further than that seems quite uncertain, as the environment will simply be quite different to our first attempt at building a global civilization.

 Endnotes